-Trips@Asia reserves the right to change tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.
+Trips@Asia reserves the right to change the best of Cambodia and Vietnam private tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.

 Prices are based on twin share occupancy.

-Discounted rates for groups of 4 travelers and above:
+Rates for private groups of 2 travelers and above:

-4 travelers- US$2101/ person
+2 travelers- US$2,649/ person

-6 travelers- US$2006/ person
+4 travelers- US$2,165/ person

 - Accommodation at selected hotels